 Highlights from the celebration of the NIU men's soccer team's 1-0 win over Western Michigan

-Mike Boland joined the NIU staff prior to the 2010 season following one season as an assistant coach at William Penn University in Oskloosa, Iowa.
+Mike Boland joined the NIU staff prior to the 2010 season following one season as an assistant coach at William Penn University.
 Boland reunites with NIU head coach Eric Luzzi, who coached Boland at St. Mary's University (Minnesota).

-"I am excited to add Mike to our staff," said NIU head coach Eric Luzzi.
+"I am excited to have Mike as a part of our staff," said NIU head coach Eric Luzzi.
 "Having been his college coach, I know how hard he will work to help make our program better.
 He's got a good eye for the game, and will do great things for us in the area of marketing our team.
-He is a young coach with a ton of energy who will add a lot to the dynamic of our staff."
+He is a young coach with a ton of energy who adds a lot to the dynamic of our staff."

-Boland began his coaching career as an assistant at his former high school, Carmel Catholic in Mundelein, Ill.
+A native of Lake Zurich, Ill., Boland began his coaching career as an assistant at his former high school, Carmel Catholic High School.
 Boland worked with both the men's and women's teams at Carmel Catholic, helping the men with back-to-back regional championships.
 In three seasons with the Carmel Catholic women, Boland helped the team compile a 57-11-1 record, winning three conference championships, two sectional championships and finishing as state runner-up in 2008.

-In 2010, Boland helped NIU to a 9-6-2 record, including a perfect record against the Big Ten with victories over Northwestern and Wisconsin, as well as a Lewang Cup victory over Milwaukee.
+In 2010, Bolland helped NIU to a 9-6-2 record, including a perfect record against the Big Ten with victories over Northwestern and Wisconsin, as well as a Lewang Cup victory over Milwaukee.

 The Huskies had one of the best season's in program history in 2011, posting a 15-6-0 record, tying the program-record for wins, en route to a Mid-American Conference championship and a bid to the 2011 NCAA Tournament.
 NIU defeated Western Illinois 3-0 in the first round of the tournament before bowing out to second-seeded Creighton.
 Northern Illinois was ranked as high as No. 13 in the adidas/NSCAA national ranking and No. 16 in the RPI during the 2011 campaign, finishing with a program-best RPI of 24.